dmcmillan86/Python-PCAP-Certification/07-Understand-Python-Strings/Notes.md

-# Understand Python Strings
+# Understanding Python Strings

 ## Storing and Manipulating Strings

-- Text in python is stores is a series of individcual characters
+Text in Python is stored as a series of individual characters, each represented by a sequence of bytes.
+Understanding how text is stored and manipulated helps you work more effectively with strings.

-- Booleans are 1 bit
+- **Booleans**: Stored as 1 bit (either `True` or `False`).
-- 8 bits is 1 byte and 1 byte can store 256 numbers - 2^8
+- **Bits and Bytes**: 1 byte consists of 8 bits, and 1 byte can store 256 different values (`2^8`).
-- Typically an int is stored in 4 bytes which is 2^32
+- **Integers**: Typically stored in 4 bytes, which allows for 2^32 different values.
-- Typically with floating point numbers we store it in 8 bytes of data
+- **Floating Point Numbers**: Usually stored in 8 bytes for greater precision.
-- With text we store 1 char per byte.
-This is where the term string comes from. we string together a bunch of individual bytes to make up our text
+- **Text (Strings)**: Each character in a string is typically stored as 1 byte.
+A string is essentially a sequence of characters, each represented by its corresponding byte, which is why it’s called a "string"—we string together individual bytes to form text.

-#Encoding Strings with ASCII, Unicdoe, UTF-8
+## Encoding Strings with ASCII, Unicode, and UTF-8

-ASCII is 1 byte encoding for Latin/English Alphabet Unicode is 6 Byte codepage for any and all letters, symbols, glyphs, etc UTF-8 Formula for efficiently storing encoded strings in memory
+Understanding how text is encoded is important for handling various character sets and languages.

+- **ASCII**: A 1-byte encoding standard that represents the Latin/English alphabet.
+Each character is stored in 1 byte.
+- **Unicode**: A more expansive encoding system, using up to 6 bytes to represent any character, symbol, glyph, or language globally.
+- **UTF-8**: A more efficient encoding format for storing Unicode strings.
+UTF-8 uses 1 byte for common characters (like those in ASCII) and expands to more bytes as needed for less common symbols, efficiently balancing memory usage and flexibility.

-# Escape Characters for Strings
+## Escape Characters for Strings

-escape chars are used to id string literals vs control characters
+Escape characters allow you to differentiate between string literals and control characters within strings.

+- Common escape sequences include `\n` for a newline, `\t` for a tab, and `\\` for a backslash.
+These characters allow you to format text and control how strings are outputted or manipulated within the program.

-# Operators and String Functions
+## Operators and String Functions

-You can concatenate, repeat, range slice, and slice strings utilizing operators.
-Strings have unique funcations as well in Python: upper lower, cap, split, join, ord, chr, len
+Python provides powerful operators and functions for manipulating strings:

+### String Operators:
+- **Concatenation (`+`)**: Joins two or more strings together.
+- **Repetition (`*`)**: Repeats a string a specified number of times.
+- **Slicing (`[]`)**: Extracts a portion of a string using indices.
+- **Range Slicing (`[:]`)**: Retrieves a subset of characters from the string by specifying a range of indices.

+### Common String Functions:
+- **`upper()`**: Converts the string to uppercase.
+- **`lower()`**: Converts the string to lowercase.
+- **`capitalize()`**: Capitalizes the first letter of the string.
+- **`split()`**: Splits the string into a list, using a specified delimiter.
+- **`join()`**: Joins a list of strings into one string with a specified separator.
+- **`ord()`**: Returns the Unicode code point of a character.
+- **`chr()`**: Converts a Unicode code point to its corresponding character.
+- **`len()`**: Returns the length of the string.

+---

+These enhanced notes should give a clearer understanding of how strings are stored, manipulated, and encoded in Python.
+Let me know when you're ready to proceed to the next step!